paulwarren/nzde/dict/T/README.md

 ## teacher-only day

  <i>n.</i> the first day of (esp. the first) term when only teachers (no children) attend school to prepare for the beginning of the tem [ca1987 p.c.
 L. Bauer: `in Britain called in some places an `occasional day''.]

+## Teachers College

+ <i>n.</i> formerly (Teachers) Training College, and still colloquially referred to as Training College: a training institution for school-teachers; now COLLEGE OF EDUCATION [HNZD (1979) 1133: 'formerly called Training College - a training institution for teachers.']

 ## teak